falconmick/tdd-demo/packages/slide/slides.md

 More specifically why did I get sucked into the world of testing in the first place!

 Like most of you I started out with a surface level appreciation but at the same time a slight disdain for tests.

+A Theoretical for us to consider:
-After spending the last day or two on my PR and seeing that my 60% coverage was not acceptable to our automated code coverage overlord; SonarQube; was the very last thing I wanted to see at 5pm on a Friday.
+After spending the last day or two on your PR, the very last thing you wanted to see at 5pm on a friday was the 60% coverage was not acceptable to the automated code coverage overlord **SonarQube**.

 -->